deitch/jstree-grid/README.md

 Events
 ------
-* loaded.jstree: When the tree is done loading, as usual, it fires a "loaded.jstree" event on the div to which you added jstree. jsTreeGrid uses this event to start its own load process.
+* `loaded.jstree`: When the tree is done loading, as usual, it fires a "loaded.jstree" event on the div to which you added jstree. jsTreeGrid uses this event to start its own load process.
-* loaded_grid.jstree: When jsTreeGrid is done, it fires a "loaded_grid.jstree" event on the same div.
+* `loaded_grid.jstree`: When jsTreeGrid is done, it fires a "loaded_grid.jstree" event on the same div.
 If you need to run some code after the jsTreeGrid is done loading, just listen for that event.
 An example is in the treegrid.HTML sample page.
-* select_cell.jstree-grid: If you click in any individual cell, the jstreegrid will fire a "select_cell.jstree_grid" event on the jstree.
+* `select_cell.jstree-grid`: If you click in any individual cell, the jstreegrid will fire a "select_cell.jstree_grid" event on the jstree.
+* `update_cell.jstree-grid`: If you right-click a cell and edit it, when the edit is complete, and if the value has changed, the jstreegrid will fire a `update_cell.jstree-grid` event on the jstree.

 The signature for the select_cell.jstree-grid handler is: